zuzi-m/Photomosaic/README.md

 # Photomosaic

 simple app that creates photo mosaics

 # Try it yourself

-You can download the program in release section and try it.
+You can download the program in [releases](releases) section and try it.